blackbaud/sky-addin-client/README.md

 [![npm](https://img.shields.io/npm/v/@blackbaud/sky-addin-client.svg)](https://www.npmjs.com/package/@blackbaud/sky-addin-client)
 [![status](https://travis-ci.org/blackbaud/sky-addin-client.svg?branch=master)](https://travis-ci.org/blackbaud/sky-addin-client)

-The SKY add-in library facilitates creating custom add-ins to extend UI experiences within Blackbaud applications.
-There are various flavors of extension points, but the general pattern is the same.
-The add-in is registered by providing the URL that will be loaded in an iframe within the application.
+The SKY add-in client library facilitates creating custom add-ins to extend UI experiences within Blackbaud applications.
+There will be multiple types of add-ins (tiles, buttons, tabs, etc.) corresponding with various "extension points" throughout the system.
+In each case, the general pattern is the same:  the add-in is registered by providing the URL that will be loaded in an iframe within the application.

-This library must be used in your add-in for it to render in the Blackbaud application.
+This library must be used in your add-in for it to render within the Blackbaud application.
 The `AddinClient` class will integrate with the host page, passing data and commands between the host and the add-in.

 ## Installation